What’s the difference between Bitcoin and Ethereum?

 - Lower fees for transferring money across geographic borders.

-- Financial stability for people who live in countries with unstable currencies. (e.g. In 2016, the Venezuela’s currency hit an inflation rate of 800%).
-In addition, two-thirds of the current global population has no access to banking, or limited access — Bitcoin is changing that.
+- Financial stability for people who live in countries with unstable currencies. (e.g. In 2016, Venezuela’s currency hit an inflation rate of 800%).
+In addition, two-thirds of the current global population has no access to banking or limited access — Bitcoin is changing that.

-Ethereum is a “token.”
 What Bitcoin does for money, Ethereum does for contracts.
-Ethereum’s innovation is that is allows you to write Smart Contracts: basically any digital agreement where you can say “if this” happens, “then something else happens.”
+Ethereum’s innovation is that it allows you to write Smart Contracts: basically, any digital agreement where you can say “if this” happens, “then something else happens.”
 For example:

 - If I vote for the President, then my vote is official and no one else can vote as me.